campbell17/campbell17-v2/journal/draft-why-you-should-care-even-when-you-dont.md

 A scenario: We're watching two actors film a scene together.
 The professional, who is also directing the scene, enters stage right.
 He approaches the amateur and delivers his line perfectly, take after take.
 Take after take after take.
 Why are they doing so many takes if his delivery is perfect?
 Because the amateur delivers his line poorly, take after take.
 But not for the reason you might think.

-In a brief conversation between takes, the professional discovers that the amateur struggles not because he doesn't have any skill or talent, but because he doesn't really like acting.
+In a brief conversation between takes, the professional discovers that the amateur struggles not because he doesn't have any skill or talent but because he doesn't really like acting.
 He was hand-picked for this tiny role and agreed to participate, but figured going through the motions would suffice and he could quickly get back his comfy, non-acting lifestyle.
 And the professional's reply?

 "Look...look maybe you don't like acting.
 That's not my business.
 But try and respect other people's work.
 We're gonna move on and then we'll come back and shoot your scene.
 And why don't you take a walk...and try to find it in yourself to give a shit."